-Basic and diluted earnings per share is calculated by dividing the profit attributable to the owners of Rosewood & District Financial Services Limited, excluding any costs of servicing equity other than ordinary shares, by the weighted average number of ordinary shares outstanding during the financial year.
+Basic and diluted earnings per share is calculated by dividing the profit attributable to the owners of Rosewood & District Financial Services Limited, by the weighted average number of ordinary shares outstanding during the financial year.

-Note 30.
+Note 31.
 Commitments

 The company has no commitments contracted for which would be provided for in future reporting periods.